 Further back in the distance, you can see the Kawazu Zakura pictured below backdropped by bamboo.
 I nearly crashed the car yesterday when I eyed them.
 There is a little path south of the Takao Hikawa Shrine that leads to these trees.
 Please follow the path and don’t stand on the vegetable patch!

 I shared the above photo on my Instagram stories last night and it had an unprecedented response.
 It spurred me to do a “Photo Friday” post for the first time in a year!
 Although I have answered all the people who inquired about its location through Instagram PM, I wanted to also share the location for others.
-Particularly my readers who are not on Instagram:
+Particularly for my readers who are not on Instagram.

 Kamakura Kaido Information

 |Online:||Web page on the official Kitamoto City website|

 There is no parking for the road or on it either.
 This area is part of a walking course and as such used mainly by pedestrians.
 There are shrines and temples nearby.
 They have signs up that parking should not be used by people that are not praying at the shrine / temple.
 So park at your own risk!